12 Top-Rated Campgrounds at Mt. Rainier National Park

 7. Silver Springs Campground

 If the White River Campground is full, an equally scenic alternative can be found just twelve miles away at the Silver Springs Campground outside of park boundaries.
-Within the Mt.
-Baker-Snoqualmie National Forest, Silver Springs has 55 sites to choose from and a large group site able to accommodate up to 50 people.
+Silver Springs is within the Mt.
+Baker-Snoqualmie National Forest and has 55 sites to choose from.
+A large group site is also available, accommodating up to 50 people.

 Ipsut Creek Campground is perhaps the most unique backcountry camp in the park.
-It was formerly a drive-to campground until a 2006 flood washed out the main road to the campsites, effectively leaving hiking or cycling as the only way to access the overnight space.
-Backcountry permits are required to occupy any one of the twenty-two campsites available at Ipsut Creek, and permits are easier to acquire thanks to the abundance of space.
+It was once a drive-to campground until a 2006 flood washed out the main road to the campsites, effectively leaving hiking or cycling as the only way to access the overnight space.

 If you are climbing Mount Rainier, Muir Camp, located at an elevation of 10,000 feet, is likely one of the first camps you'll make.
 Popular for acclimatization and astounding views, Camp Muir is the borderline between tough hiking and the mountaineering needed to reach the top.
 Historic stone structures provide some shelter from the often fast-changing elements, and when the weather is clear, the view expands for miles.
 Permits are required to spend the night.